3.1 Recruitment, Supervision and Training of Staff

-Supervision supports, assures and develops the knowledge, skills and values of an individual worker and provides accountability for decision-making.
+Supervision supports, assures and develops the knowledge, skills and values of an individual worker and provides accountability for decision-making and promotes their engagement within an organisation.
 High quality supervision is the cornerstone of effective working with all children and young people.

-- Clinical/Reflective practice - Critical evaluation of the assessment and planning for child and family;
+- Supervision should allow time for Clinical/Reflective practice - Critical evaluation of the assessment and planning for child and family

 - Each agency will have a written policy and procedure for the supervision of staff working in safeguarding children that is known to, and used by, all staff;